t1cgAcademy/Web-Dev-101-Week-2-Assignment/README.md

 8. Go to your browser and enter the following address with the appropriate port... `http://localhost:[someport]/`

-Now you should be able to see your "Hello World" in the upper left hand corner of your browser.
+Now you should be able to see your your changes.

 Congratulations!
 You have just run your first HTML code.
 Now, get into `alpha`, follow the instructional comments and get coding.